mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 ## How to update your Console

-For on-premise Console installations, please contact your Mia Platform referent to know how to use the `Helm chart version X.X.X`.
+For on-premise Console installations, please contact your Mia-Platform referent to know how to use the `Helm chart version X.X.X`.